 Bob can decrypt the encrypted treasure map, but since each re-encryption fragment is encrypted for a specific Ursula, Bob never has access to any re-encryption fragment in plaintext form.

-The NuCypher Network uses the Umbral threshold proxy re-encryption scheme which employs a key encapsulation mechanism (KEM)/data encapsulation mechanism (DEM).
+The Ursulas uses the Umbral threshold proxy re-encryption scheme which employs a key encapsulation mechanism (KEM)/data encapsulation mechanism (DEM).
 In this approach, an ephemeral symmetric key is used to encrypt the data, and the symmetric key is encrypted using an asymmetric encryption key.
 The encrypted data (the DEM portion) and the encrypted symmetric key (the KEM portion, called a capsule) are stored together.

 Even though different blocks of newly generated bulk data may use different symmetric keys, the same asymmetric encryption key provided by Alice is used to encrypt the symmetric key.
 How and when Enrico uses a new symmetric key is up to the user of the Enrico API.

 When Bob wants to access the data, he must first obtain the encrypted data and capsule from encrypted storage.
 However, this data is currently encrypted and inaccessible to Bob.